Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 What is gagging?

-And it’s a good thing to get good use of this sensitive gag reflex while learning to eat finger food, as it prevents choking.
+Using this sensitive gag reflex while learning to eat finger food is good, as it prevents choking.
 Babies will still gag when learning how to eat finger foods, whether you introduce them at six months or hold off until later.

 How long does gagging last?
 Rest assured that if your baby is super-gaggy to start, this will decrease with time and practice!